- Journey from coast to coast across northern England

 - The sense of achievement upon arrival in Tynemouth!

 After a night in Newcastle and your journey begins on the west coast in Bowness-on-Solway, an Area of Outstanding Beauty on the Solway Firth.
-The route then heads through the heart of Hadrian’s Wall Country to reach Tynemouth on England's east coast.
-Enjoy the freedom of biking on quiet roads and traffic free cycle paths as you explore these beautiful landscapes.
-We offer two itinerary variations, a 6 or 5 day option.
+The route takes you through the heart of Hadrian’s Wall Country to reach Tynemouth on the east coast over 4 days of cycling.
+Enjoy the freedom of cycling on quiet roads and traffic-free cycle paths as you explore the charming English countryside.

-Arrive Newcastle and check in to your guest house, the rest of the day is yours to explore the sights of the city before enjoying time in the rural countryside.
+Arrive in Newcastle and check in to your hand-picked accommodation, the rest of the day is yours to explore the sights of the city before enjoying time in the rural countryside.

-After breakfast, a transfer brings you to Bowness-on-Solway to begin your cycle (an approximate 1 hour and 30 min drive).
-Bowness is an area of outstanding beauty and many species of birdlife can be seen around this spectacular area.
-The days cycling starts off very gently along the Solway Firth before reaching Carlisle and then undulating in to Brampton which is a pretty little market town.
+After breakfast, a transfer (1.5 hours) brings you to Bowness-on-Solway to begin your ride to Brampton.
+Bowness is an area of outstanding beauty and many species of birdlife can be seen in the area.
+The day's cycling gets off to a gently start along the Solway Firth before reaching Carlisle, from here pedal the rolling landscape to the pretty little market town of Brampton.

-From Brampton you head north up past Banks and Birdoswald where you'll see some well- preserved sections of Hadrian’s Wall.
-It is well worth diverting from the main route here to view these preserved sections, if you have the time.
-A long descent into Haltwhistle follows and then you climb north coming off the cycleway at the summit of Smith's shield.
+Leave Brampton behind and cycle north passing Banks and Birdoswald where you'll see some well-preserved sections of Hadrian’s Wall.
+It is well worth diverting from the main route here to view these preserved sections.
+A long descent into Haltwhistle follows before coming off the cycleway at the summit of Smith's Shield.
 Tonight sample a local beer in Once Brewed at the Twice Brewed Inn!

-Several important Roman sites along Hadrian’s wall are passed on this section and the cycle down to Vindolanda is exceptional.
+Today you'll pass several important Roman sites along the wall followed by an exceptional ride down to Vindolanda.
 A slight detour towards Housesteads provides outstanding views over the area.
-Next climb up to Crindledykes which is the highest point on the route (263 metres above sea level) before heading past Hexham and reaching the quaint village of Corbridge for your overnight stay.
+Next climb up to Crindledykes, the highest point on the route (263m above sea level), before reaching the quaint village of Corbridge for your overnight stay.

-This independent cycling holiday is available to solo cyclists but a supplement will apply for the extra costs incurred in transferring 1 bike.
+This independent cycling holiday is available to solo cyclists with a supplement.

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you're free to choose from the available options.
-Most of your accommodations will more than happy to provide a packed lunch on request or you'll be able to grab lunch en route from shops or local cafes.
-Dinner is available either at your accommodation or nearby pubs and restaurants and your guide book will have these details.
+Some accommodations can provide a packed lunch on request or you'll be able to grab lunch en route from shops or local cafes.
+Dinner is available either at your accommodation or nearby pubs and restaurants.

 Indigo Hotel - Newcastle

-Hotel Indigo Newcastle is a four-star boutique hotel in the heart of the city, heavily influenced by its location within the historic Grainger Town area.
-The hotel is situated less than a five minute walk from Newcastle central train station, with onsite parking (fees apply).
+Hotel Indigo Newcastle is a 4* boutique hotel in the heart of the city, heavily influenced by its location within the historic Grainger Town area.
+The hotel is situated less than a 5 minute walk from Newcastle central train station, with onsite parking (fees apply).

 Oakwood Park Hotel - Brampton

-Oakwood is an imposing Victorian house built in 1861, standing in its own grounds, surrounded by countryside of outstanding beauty.
-They also offer delicious evening meals from an extensive menu.
+Oakwood is an imposing Victorian house built in 1861, standing in its own grounds, surrounded by countryside.
+Evening meal options are available from a good menu with plenty of plenty of delicious options.

 Saughy Rigg Farm - Once Brewed

-Saughy Rigg Farm is an ideal base for a walking or cycling holiday on Hadrian`s Wall National Trail.
-Magnificently situated about half a mile north of Hadrian's Wall within Northumberland's beautiful National Park, the wall can be seen from the farm.
+Saughy Rigg Farm is situated just half a mile north of Hadrian's Wall within Northumberland's beautiful National Park - the wall can be seen from the farm.

 Fellcroft - Corbridge

-Fellcroft is a family run B&B located in a large Edwardian House which has been sympathetically refurbished.
-They offer a very warm welcome to all walkers and cyclists.
+Fellcroft is a family run B&B located within a large Edwardian House of character.

 By Car - Newcastle is a 5 hour drive from London and a 3 hour drive from Manchester.
-Parking can be very busy in the summer months, so public transport is the best option.
+Parking can be very busy in the summer months, so we always advise public transport is the best option.

 - Transfers from Newcastle to the start of the cycle in Bowness (including bike and luggage transfers)

-- Transfers back from Tynemouth to Newcastle Hotel, station or airport
+- Transfers from Tynemouth to Newcastle Hotel, station or airport

 - Travel insurance (required)